Introduction

 - Exhibits and photographs

-There's a meaningful difference between genuine audit defense — a written guarantee with active representation — and vague promises of "support."
-Ask directly: will you represent me before the IRS if this study is examined?
+There's a meaningful difference between genuine audit defense (a written guarantee with active representation) and vague promises of "support."
+A key question is whether the provider will represent the taxpayer before the IRS if the study is examined.

 The strength of the original report documentation is your best protection.
 A study that includes all 13 ATG elements greatly expedites the IRS's review and minimizes the audit burden.